Skip to main content

 license AGPL-3.0MITAGPL-3.0Apache-2.0Apache-2.0MIT

 Fastest interval each tool can reach; hosted free tiers are usually slower.
-Uptimepage's self-hosted floor is 10s, and hosted plans run at 60s on the free founding plan (with 50 monitors) or 30s on Pro.
+Uptimepage's self-hosted floor is 10s, and hosted plans run at 60s on the free founding plan (with 50 monitors) or 30s on Team.

 OpenStatus lists ICMP, UDP and SSL-certificate monitors in its config, but its open-source Go checker implements only HTTP, TCP and DNS.